Jayden1311/Jayden1311/README.md

   <img src= "https://readme-typing-svg.herokuapp.com?color=F77629&center=true&vCenter=true&width=600&lines=Hello+%F0%9F%8C%8F!+Welcome+to+my+profile!;I'm+Jayden+and+I'm+a+Dutch+developer;Studying+Software+Engineering;Never+to+old+to+learn!">
 <hr/>
 <h2 align='center'>  👨‍💻&👨‍🎓🇳🇱 Bio  </h2>
 <p > Hello 🌏!
 Welcome to my profile!
 My name is Jayden, also known as Jay.
 I am a 21 y/o Software Developer that is currently studying to become a Software Engineer.
 As a child I was fascinated by technology and that inspired me to become a Software Developer.
 Every commit is something you need to think of!
 Everyday is different and the challenges bring me personal growth.
-I firmly believe in the power of technology to make human lives better.
+I firmly believe in the power of technology to make people happy and create awesome things!.
 The impact and reach of coding is extraordinary.
-Writing code is more than typing in a text editor, it can change the world and I want to be a part of it!</p>
+Writing code is more than typing in a text editor, it can change everything and I want to be a part of it!</p>

 <p> My main technical skills include HTML5, CSS3, JavaScript, PhP, Node.JS, FileMaker, Vue.js, Nuxt.js, Node.js, Java, PowerShell, Git, GitHub, and learning more!...</p>